 - Detailed and regularly updated risk assessment, which also shows action to be taken to further reduce the risk of infection.
 The risk assessment is distributed to staff and shown on the website. - Strict rules on visitors to the teaching buildings and boarding houses.
-No visitors are allowed in any college buildings unless the situation is considered to be an emergency. - Hand sanitizer available throughout the college and its boarding houses. - Hand washing/ sanitizing built into daily arrival procedures and procedures throughout the day. - Social distancing measures within the classrooms and boarding houses. - Significant numbers of staff working from home. - Covid-19 induction for students and staff. - Frequent cleaning of surfaces within college buildings. - PPE is made available where required, guidance is given to all staff and students on what should be worn and when. - Daily temperature checks for students entering the college and halls of residence. - Promotion of the 'catch it, kill it, bin it' approach and provision of tissues and bins in all classrooms.
+No visitors are allowed in any college buildings unless it is deemed essential by the college management. - Hand sanitizer available throughout the college and its boarding houses. - Hand washing/ sanitizing built into daily arrival procedures and procedures throughout the day. - Social distancing measures will be based on government requirements and will be update as necessary based on those guidelines.
+Staff and students will be advised on a regular basis. - Covid-19 induction for students and staff. - Frequent cleaning of surfaces within college buildings. - PPE is made available where required, guidance is given to all staff and students on what should be worn and when. - Promotion of the 'catch it, kill it, bin it' approach and provision of tissues and bins in all classrooms.